imhwli/webprgnotes/htmlcssnotes.md

 #### CSS properties

 - controlling spacing
-	- margin - ourside spacing of the div in this case
+	- margin - outside spacing of the div in this case
 	- padding - inside spacing of the div in this case

 ~~~